munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

 We have our struct ready, so let's implement the functions to work with it.
-C doesn't have constructors, so we declare a function to initialize a new chunk:
+C doesn't have constructors, so we declare a function to initialize a new chunk.

 ^code init-chunk-h (1 before, 2 after)